Alpine-ISE/design-documents/architecture-decision-records/edge-config-management/ClusterObservability.md

 | **Effort**                                                       | <font color="green">**Low**</font>                                                                                  | <font color="red">**High**</font>                                                                                                                                          |
 | **Maturity / Risk**                                              | <font color="green">**Mature**</font>                                                                               | Still early                                                                                                                                                                |

-## Individual instrumentation based approaches
+## Individual instrumentation-based approaches

-Using SDKs directly to instrument the application can be usefull in some cases when the agents have short commings.
-However, given some of the disadvantages, this option is not often a suitanble choice.
+Using SDKs directly to instrument the application can be useful in some cases when the agents have short comings.
+However, given some of the disadvantages, this option is not often a suitable choice.

 List of SDKs: